fenago/puppet-course/advanced/md/Lab_4.md

 We specify that we\'ll connect from `localhost` using the `drupal` user.
-We give the password for the user and specify a SQL file that will be applied to the database after the database has been[]{#id325453767 .indexterm} created.
+We give the password for the user and specify a SQL file that will be applied to the database after the database has been created.
 We require that the SQL file exists before we create the user; that way, the `CREATE TABLE` in the SQL file can be executed: